BilelMezhoud/advanced-nlp-spam-classifier/README.md

 ## ⚠️ Note

-The trained models used in this project were saved on a university machine that I currently don't have access to.
-However, the complete source code, preprocessing steps, and model training logic are fully available here for demonstration purposes.
+The trained models used in this project were saved on a university machine that I currently don’t have access to.
+However, I may regain access in the future.
+In the meantime, the complete source code, preprocessing steps, and model training logic are fully available here for demonstration purposes.

 ## 📚 Technologies